-DNOS takes advantage of the 990 memory mapping option to dynamically allocate memory to disk-resident task (program) segments, as well as file blocking buffers.
+DNOS uses the Business System memory mapping option to dynamically allocate memory to disk-resident task (program) segments, as well as file blocking buffers.
 These allocated segments can be released from memory and swapped to disk as necessary.
 (Program swapping is described in Section 4 of this manual.)

 DNOS memory organization serves to support both memory and instruction protection.
 Memory mapping can protect one program from being accessed by other programs.
+Even DNOS cannot be accessed by any nonprivileged program.
 Privileged instructions, such as instructions that manipulate the memory mapper, can be executed only by privileged tasks.